erraja97/Autopsy/README.md

 2. **Dashboard Overview:**

    - **Tool Launchers:**
-     Use the buttons on the dashboard to launch the Automation (Batch PDF Processing), PDF Merger, and PDF Compression tools.
+     Use the buttons on the dashboard to launch the Automation (Batch PDF Processing), PDF Merger, PDF Compression, PDF Conversion, and PDF Split tools.

    - **Theme Switching:**
      Use the theme switch button (located in the header area) to toggle between dark and light modes.
 The global stylesheet is applied so that all tool windows reflect the chosen theme.